Abdeladim-Fadlane/42cursus-webserv/README.md

 ## 1. Introduction

-In the Webserv project at 42, you're tasked with creating your own web server in C++.
+In the Webserv project at 42, you're tasked with creating your own web server From Scratch in C++.
 This involves understanding the HTTP protocol, socket programming, request handling, response generation, configuration file parsing, multiplexing, error handling, testing, and debugging.

 ### Key Aspects